Big Bend is my favorite corner of Texas. At a whopping 801,163 acres, Big Bend is one of the most stunning and diverse national parks in the country!

 Selecting a location for your ceremony takes some scouting, this is where an experienced elopement photographer will be super helpful.
 I help all of my couples with location scouting!

 The first thing you’ll want to do is consider your physical ability and outdoor experience.
-Some destinations in Big Bend require less than a two mile hike while others are twelve mile treks with rock scrambling!
-And a whole lot in between.
+Some destinations in Big Bend require less than a two-mile hike while others are twelve-mile treks with rock scrambling, with a whole lot in between.

 Know your limits!
 An app you can use to check out some of the Big Bend Trails is Alltrails.
 Alltrails has comments and reviews of trails as well which can help you be prepared!

 Keep in mind that Big Bend is HUGE.
 Make sure you fill up your gas tank before you enter the park and prepare for a lot of driving.